 23andMe® brings the world of genetics to you.
 There are two service options available to choose from: Ancestry Service and Health + Ancestry Service.
-Both service options Ancestry Service include the ancestry reports and tools outlined in this article.
+Both service options include the ancestry reports and features outlined in this article.
 Learn more about the service options.

 Find out what your genetics say about your ancestry.
 23andMe analyses variations at specific positions in your genome.
 These variations, called SNPs (Single Nucleotide Polymorphisms), have the potential to tell you about your ancestry.
 Each Ancestry report looks at a unique aspect of your family story.